 - Keep condoms handy and always use a latex condom during sex with someone whose disease status you do not know.
-Think of it as having sex not just with this person you trust and think you know, but with everyone your partner has had sex with.
+Think of it as having sex with everyone your partner has ever had sex with.

 - Learn how to talk about sex and to negotiate protective barriers with potential partners.

 - Do not share needles.